-(b) Meet the requirements of paragraph (b) of subsection 1; and ii.
-Describe any variations in the standard(s) by category of care (i.e. Center, FCC, Inhome), licensing status (i.e. licensed, license-exempt), and the age of the children in care.
+(b) Meet the requirements of paragraph (b) of subsection 1; and

+- (c) Meet the requirements of subsection 4. - Describe any variations in the standard(s) by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), and the age of the children in care.
+FFN, OST, and OSR standards within Caring for our Children Basics (detailed below):